Gustavo Matosas

 Gustavo Cristian Matosas Paidón (born 25 May 1967) is a Uruguayan football manager and former footballer.
-He is the current interim manager of Danubio.

 As a player, Matosas was a central midfielder known for his technical ability and leadership, notably winning the 1987 Copa Libertadores with Peñarol and the 1987 Copa América with the Uruguay national football team.
 His club career spanned over 15 years across Uruguay, Argentina, Spain, Brazil, China, and Mexico.

-After retiring, Matosas transitioned into management and gained widespread recognition for guiding Club León to consecutive Liga MX titles in the Apertura 2013 and Clausura 2014 seasons.
+After retiring, Matosas transitioned into management and gained widespread recognition for guiding Club León to back-to-back Liga MX titles during the 2013–14 season.
 He also managed prominent clubs including Club América, with whom he won the 2014–15 CONCACAF Champions League, as well as Atlas F.C., Estudiantes de La Plata, Al Hilal SFC, and the Costa Rica national football team.
 His coaching career has been marked by both domestic and international tenures, alongside periods of both success and controversy.

 Playing career

 Club

 Born in Buenos Aires, Argentina on 25 May 1967, Gustavo Matosas is the son of former Uruguayan international footballer Roberto Matosas.
-At the time of his birth, his father was playing for River Plate.
+At the time of his birth, his father played for River Plate.

 Despite being born in Argentina, Matosas was eligible to represent Uruguay through his father and chose to play internationally for that country.

 He began his professional career in 1985 with Peñarol in the Uruguayan Primera División.
 While at Peñarol, he won two league titles and was part of the squad that captured the 1987 Copa Libertadores, defeating América de Cali in the final.

 Following his success in Uruguay, Matosas had an extensive international club career.
 He played for Málaga in Spain, San Lorenzo in Argentina, and São Paulo in Brazil.
 He later joined Tianjin Teda in China, and also had spells with various other clubs across Argentina, Brazil, and Spain during the 1990s.

 He concluded his playing career in Mexico, where he appeared for Querétaro in the Primera División de México before retiring in 2001.

 International

 Matosas made his debut with the Uruguay national football team in 1987.
-That same year, he was part of the squad that won the 1987 Copa América, defeating the Chile 1–0 in the final held in Buenos Aires.
+That same year, he was part of the squad that won the 1987 Copa América, defeating Chile 1–0 in the final in Buenos Aires.
 Over the course of his international career, he earned seven caps for Uruguay.